-- The projector has two power switches: a main power switch and a POWER (ON/STAND BY) button (POWER ON and OFF on the remote control). - When plugging in or unplugging the supplied power cable, make sure that the main power switch is pushed to the off (○) position.
+- The projector has two power switches: a main power switch and a POWER (ON/STAND BY) button (POWER ON and OFF on the remote control of VT670/VT470 and POWER on the remote control of VT570/VT47). - When plugging in or unplugging the supplied power cable, make sure that the main power switch is pushed to the off ( ) position.
 Failure to do so may cause damage to the projector. - 1.
-To turn on the main power to the projector, press the Main Power switch to the on position (1). - The POWER indicator will light orange.
-See the Power Indicator section on page 49 for more details. - 2.
-Press the POWER (ON/STAND BY) button on the projector cabinet or the POWER ON button on the remote control for a minimum of 2 seconds.
+To turn on the main power to the projector, press the Main Power switch to the on position (I). - The POWER indicator will light orange.
+See the Power Indicator section on page 56 for more details

+Press the POWER (ON/STAND BY) button on the projector cabinet or the POWER ON button (the POWER button on VT570/VT47) on the remote control for a minimum of 2 seconds.
 The POWER indicator will turn to green and the projector will become ready to use.